elementary-Inc/blog/_posts/2023/2023-05-05-updates-for-april-2023.md

 </figcaption>
 </figure>

-The headliner this month is Mail which does a better job handling newly added online accounts and includes fixes for a couple of potential crashes, plus a ton of code cleaning under the hood and even a few performance improvements.
-The composer now always opens in a separate, non-modal window making it much easier to reference a message you're replying to or manage multiple drafts at the same time.
 It also features quite a few more keyboard shortcuts for text formatting, adding attachments, etc. You might also appreciate some subtle design tweaks like placing the conversation list filter next to the search bar or how headers now appear to float over scrolled content.
 Major thanks goes to [Leonhard](https://github.com/leolost2605) for his hard work on this release.

 # Web